stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/01-analyze-with-rhamt.md

 * **EJBs** vontains a list of EJBs found within the application.
 * **JBPM** vontains all of the JBPM-related resources that were discovered during analysis.
 * **JPA** vontains details on all JPA-related resources that were found in the application.
-* **Hibernate** vontains details on all Hibernate-related resources that were found in the application.
-* **Server Resources** Displays all server resources (for example, JNDI resources) in the input application.
-* **Spring Beans** Contains a list of Spring beans found during the analysis.
-* **Hard-coded IP Addresses** Provides a list of all hard-coded IP addresses that were found in the application.
-* **Ignored Files** Lists the files found in the application that, based on certain rules and RHAMT configuration, were not processed.
-See the --userIgnorePath option for more information.
 * **About** Describes the current version of RHAMT and provides helpful links for further assistance.

 > Some of the above sections may not appear depending on what was detected in the project.